sergeyklay/vimfiles/README.md

 [![Build Status](https://travis-ci.org/sergeyklay/vimfiles.svg?branch=master)][:travis:]

 This project is my vim setup.
-It's intended to work on a Linux box with a vim compiled with `+ruby` and `+python`, though it should load just fine even otherwise, only with less features.
+It's intended to work on a Linux box or on a macOS with a vim compiled with `+ruby` and `+python`, though it should load just fine even otherwise, only with less features.

 ## How to try it out